cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 #### Other information:

-> The same interface can also be used by NETFLIX LTD to issue a credit
+> The same interface can also be used by EXAMPLE LTD to issue a credit
 > back to a customer.
 To credit an amount simply drop the minus sign
 > from the COMM_AMT.